October 14, 2024

 5. Set the shutter aside and repeat for the rest of the shutters on your home.

-See also How to Replace Shutter Components
+See also How to Lubricate Shutter Hardware

 It’s important to note that before removing your window shutters, you should check with your local government or homeowner’s association to ensure that you are allowed to do so.
 Some areas have regulations regarding the removal or alteration of exterior features of a home.
 Additionally, if you are unsure about your ability to safely remove the shutters, it may be best to hire a professional to do the job.